By Andrew Sobel and Olivier Jacob

 10. Do not listen

-When it comes to serving clients, aside from outright incompetence, there is almost nothing worse than being considered someone who "doesn't listen very well."
+When it comes to serving clients, aside from outright incompetence, there's almost nothing worse than being considered someone who "doesn't listen very well."
 And few distinctions are greater than "He's an excellent listener."
 Listening is not just about asking questions and listening.
 It's about showing that you really understand.
 Asking for clarification.
 Asking thoughtful follow-up questions.
-Assertive.
+Affirming.
 Empathetic.
 Also, disclosing and sharing your own experiences and thoughts.
 It's all about making the other person feel like they are the ONLY person in your world for those 40 minutes together.

 11. Play not to lose and end up bland and immemorial